flexdinesh/browser-or-node/README.md

 }

 if (jsEnv.isHappyDom) {
-  // do deno only stuff
+  // do happy DOM only stuff
 }
 ```